Tet Offensive: Party politics

-During the same period, a counter-attack was launched by a new, third grouping (the centrists) led by President Ho Chi Minh, Lê Đức Thọ, and Foreign Minister Nguyễn Duy Trinh, who called for negotiations.
+During the same period, a counter-attack was launched by a new, third faction (the centrists) led by President Ho Chi Minh, Lê Đức Thọ, and Foreign Minister Nguyễn Duy Trinh, who called for negotiations.
 From October 1966 through April 1967, a very public debate over military strategy took place in print and via radio between Thanh and his rival for military power, Giáp.
 Giáp had advocated a defensive, primarily guerrilla strategy against the U.S. and South Vietnam.
 Thanh's position was that Giáp and his adherents were centered on their experiences during the First Indochina War and that they were too "conservative and captive to old methods and past experience... mechanically repeating the past."

-The arguments over domestic and military strategy also carried a foreign policy element, as North Vietnam, like South Vietnam, was largely dependent on outside military and economic aid.
+The arguments over domestic and military strategy also had a foreign policy element, as North Vietnam, like South Vietnam, was largely dependent on outside military and economic aid.
 The vast majority of North Vietnam's military equipment was provided by either the Soviet Union or China.
 Beijing advocated that North Vietnam conduct a protracted war on the Maoist model, fearing that a conventional conflict might draw China in, as had happened in the Korean War.
 They also resisted the idea of negotiating with the allies.
 Moscow, on the other hand, advocated negotiations, but simultaneously armed Hanoi's forces to conduct a conventional war on the Soviet model.
 North Vietnamese foreign policy therefore consisted of maintaining a critical balance between war policy, internal and external policies, domestic adversaries, and foreign allies with "self-serving agendas."

 To "break the will of their domestic opponents and reaffirm their autonomy vis-à-vis their foreign allies", hundreds of pro-Soviet, party moderates, military officers, and intelligentsia were arrested on 27 July 1967, during what came to be called the Revisionist Anti-Party Affair.
 All of the arrests were based on the individual's stance on the Politburo's choice of tactics and strategy for the proposed general offensive.
 This move cemented the position of the militants as Hanoi's strategy: the rejection of negotiations, the abandonment of protracted warfare, and the focus on the offensive in the towns and cities of South Vietnam.
-More arrests followed in November and December.
+A second wave of arrests occurred in November and December.